Commission for Railway Regulation

 Who are the CRR?

-The CRR is an independent state agency reporting to the Minister of Transport, and it will be 20 years old in 2025.
+The CRR is an independent state agency reporting to the Minister of Transport, and it is celebrating its 20th year in 2026.

-We are a compact agency with 17 staff with responsibility for oversight of Ireland’s railways.
-No railway operates without our approval, licence, certification or authorisation.
+We are a compact agency with 19 staff with responsibility for oversight of Ireland’s railways.
+No railway operates without our approval, licence, certification or authorisation, and continued supervision.

 We are central to the continued safe operation and future development of this key element of public transport.